 Using your FireBoard

-Today FireBoard is releasing a major new feature called FireBoard Analyze™ on their app that gives users a new way to examine and track their cooks.
+Today FireBoard is releasing a major new feature called FireBoard Analyze™ on its mobile app that gives users a new way to examine and track their cooks.

 Ted Smoking a pork shoulder to beta test the new features on the FireBoard app.

 FireBoard Analyze™ currently includes two main functions, Predictive Analysis and Session Comparison.
-Predictive Analysis, will project and estimate/predict when a cook should be complete.
-This will be useful in various aspects of meal preparation, including an answer to the eternal questions “when is it going to be ready?”
+Predictive Analysis will project and estimate/predict when a cook should be complete.
+This will be useful in various aspects of meal preparation, including an answer to the eternal question: “When is dinner going to be ready?”

-The second tool, called Session Comparison, gives users the ability to compare a past cook with an active one.
+The second tool, Session Comparison, allows users to compare a past cook with an active one.
 Both are currently available, via the new Analysis tab found at the bottom of the FireBoard app’s Dashboard.

 Predictive Analysis is based on a target temperature that you set.
-Calculations are made continuously throughout your cook constantly giving you a fresh estimate of when you reach your desired temperature.
+Calculations are made continuously throughout your cook, giving you a fresh estimate of when you reach your desired temperature.

-The tool also gives you the option to toggle between the predictive S-curve and a Linear graph view.
-The Linear, is simply a straight line between your current temp, and the temp you want to end at.
+The tool also lets you toggle between the predictive S-curve and a Linear graph view.
+The Linear is simply a straight line between your current temp and the temp you want to end at.
 This would be useful to see where your cook would go if you lived in a perfect world.
 The S-Curve is an ever-changing representation of when your meat will reach that temperature.

 Session Comparison